Table of Contents

-You can think of the job as the contract to do the work, and the visits as the individual days when you or your employees are doing the service.
+You can think of the job as the contract to do the work, and the visits as the individual days when you or your team are doing the service.

-On the job, you can enter in a job description.
-You can use job descriptions to differentiate types of jobs.
-For example, you can include the area of the city the proeprty is in, or the level of snow in the Job Description.
-Later, when you are making visits, you can filter for jobs with specific descriptions to make visits for just those jobs.
+On the job, you can enter in a job title.
+You can use titles to differentiate types of jobs.
+For example, you can include the area of the city the property is in, or the level of snow in the job description.
+Later, when you are making visits, you can filter for jobs by titles and make visits for just those groups of jobs.